CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

 2. In your GitHub repository, navigate to the Tab Pull Requests and open the Pull Request with DEVWF-T006 in the title

-3. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and got through the instructions and changes.
+3. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and go through the instructions and changes.

-4. On the Conversation Tab, press the Merge Pull Request Button, to merge the files in to the main branch.
-Link the Pull Request to your Azure Boards Work item for Module 1 by typing `AB#` followed by the workitem id for Module 1 (example: `AB#123`) in the title or description of the Pull Request Commit Message.
+4. On the Conversation Tab, press the **Merge Pull Request** Button, to merge the files in to the main branch. **Link the Pull Request** to your Azure Boards Work item for Module 1 **by typing** `AB#` followed by the workitem id for Module 1 (example: `AB#123`) in the title or description of the Pull Request Commit Message.

     ![Shows the button for merging a Pull Request in GitHub](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/mergePullRequest.png)